beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 Seamless skeleton tracking, which is a huge deal.
 While the algorithms have been released and replicated in open source, the advantage that MS has here is big data.
-Thousands of hours of training sets to send through the algorithm so that it can find any body type,
+Thousands of hours of training sets to send through the algorithm so that it can find any body type, meaning that people can walk in and out of the scene and instantly be recognized and tracked.
+Seriously fucking _BIG_ deal.

+There is also access to the audio system, which no project has gotten a complete hold on yet.
+OpenKinect has some access to the raw audio stream, but Microsoft provides a voice SDK that allows developers to identify and position users based on sound.

 ### What they think of non-game developers ###